 Many soles provide you with trimming functionality.
 Hence, you can cut the insole from the sides if they do not fit perfectly into the toe or heel area.
 You can also use the old insole as a guide to trim the new one by placing it on it to trim.
 Once it has the perfect shape, place it in your shoe and test it.
 Hopefully, this would help you.

-Every product on our list is an excellent option, but I would choose Dr. Scholl’s if I have to choose one.
-Dr. Scholl’s insoles for work boots have a special design for those people who work on rough and hard surfaces and often complain about pain in the legs and feet.
-These inserts have been built with advanced massaging gel technology and extra cushioning for comfort and relaxation.
-The special shock-absorbing insoles keep you more active and energized when you are working.
+Every product on our list is an excellent option, but I would choose PowerStep Pinnacle Insoles if I have to choose one.
+PowerStep insoles for work boots have a special design for those people who work on rough and hard surfaces and often complain about pain in the legs and feet.
+These inserts have been built with advanced dual-layer cushioning with Variable Cushioning Technology and a durable EVA foam technology for comfort and relaxation.
+The special shock-absorbing insoles keep you more active and energized when you are working or walking.

 Hopefully, we have cleared all your confusion regarding insoles, and this product review and buying guide help you find what you’re looking for.